gcpeixoto/gcpeixoto.github.io/_pages/research.md

 ---
 ## Reviewer for

-- Natural Resources Research
+- Advanced Theory and Simulations
 - Earth Science Informatics
-- Trends in Computational and Applied Mathematics
+- International Journal of Multiphase Flow
+- Journal of King Saud University - Science
 - Journal of Petroleum Science and Engineering
-- Journal of King Saud University - Science
-- International Journal of Multiphase Flow
+- Journal of the Brazilian Society of Mechanical Sciences and Engineering
+- Natural Resources Research
 - Plos One
-- Journal of the Brazilian Society of Mechanical Sciences and Engineering
+- Trends in Computational and Applied Mathematics

 ---
 ## Portfolio